Liberatii/documentation/_sources/reference/supported_oracle_syntax/user_types.rst.txt

    TYPE Foursome IS VARRAY(4) OF VARCHAR2(15);

-|

-For NESTED TABLE we store placeholders for deleted elements(the ORACLE ``DELETE`` method of the nested table just marks elements rather than deletes them).
+For NESTED TABLE, we store placeholders for deleted elements(the ORACLE ``DELETE`` method of the nested table just marks elements rather than deletes them).

 .. code-block:: sql
    :linenos: